benstratton6/quantumResources/ErrorCorrection/errorCorrection_classical.md

     email: ben.stratton@bristol.ac.uk
 # license: CC-BY-4.0
 keywords: bits, bit-flips, repetition code
-abstract: A brief overview of the terminology of error correction, including simple forms of classical error correction.
+abstract: A brief overview of the terminology of error correction, including an example of the simplest forms of classical error correction - the repetition codes, and details on why different error correcting codes are needed in the quantum case.
 exports:
 #   - format: docx
   - format: pdf